Stung (2015 film): Plot

-Julia, who runs a catering company, and her employee Paul, prepare to set up for a function at the Perch estate.
+Julia, who runs a catering company, and her employee Paul (Matt O'Leary), prepare to set up for a function at the Perch estate.
 The rural world of Mrs. Perch, a well-to-do elderly lady in New York, anticipate of her annual garden party, a small but elaborate affair held in a villa at the remote estate where she resides with her son Sydney.
 Among the guests is the town mayor, Caruthers.

 Due to an illegally imported plant fertilizer mixed with growth hormones which seeped into the ground, a local species of parasitic wasp mutated into significantly larger creatures.
 Mrs. Perch's upper-class celebrants, slowed by the evening's festivities, were attacked by the wasps.
 After burrowing inside their victim's bodies, the wasps emerge as creatures 7 ft long.

 Paul and Julia realize that the wasps reproduce through their stingers, also ovipositors, as juvenile wasps emerge from human hosts who are killed in the process.

 Paul, Julia, Mayor Caruthers, Sydney, Mrs. Perch, and Flora (the cook) take refuge inside the house, barricading it from the fierce attack.
 Following a car crash outside, the phone lines are dead, leaving the survivors cut off from the outside world.
 They hide in the basement, but Mrs. Perch, who has already been stung, is killed when a wasp bursts from her body.
 They flee into the hallway and close the door, but the wasp's stinger penetrates the door, killing Flora.

 Paul, Julia, Mayor Caruthers, and Sydney escape to the wine cellar.
 They consider escaping in the catering van, but Paul has left his keys outside.
 He manages to retrieve the keys and kill a wasp.
 Sydney, however, has been stung, and is controlled by the emergent wasp until Paul and Julia subdue him.